wp-plugins/bmlt-wordpress-satellite-plugin/readme.txt

 3. The administration screen

 == Changelog ==

+1.0.2 -July 20, 2009
+	PHP 5.2.10 seems to be expecting a slightly different interpretation of explode(), so it is now simpler.

 1.0.1 -June 25, 2009
 	Made the inter-server communications use POST, which makes it a bit more robust.